mariosubspace/c-sharp-wiki/README.md

   select game;
 ```

-Cleaner (and recommended) is to use implicit typing.
+It's recommended to use implicit typing instead of `IEnumerator<T>`.
 ```cs
 var subset =
   from game in games
   where //...
 ```

-More examples:
+More query examples:
 ```cs
 // Most basic.
 var res = from n in numList select n;